-#GP(selector) If segment selector index is outside descriptor table limits.

-If the memory access to the descriptor table is non-canonical.
+#GP(0) If attempt is made to load SS register with NULL segment selector.
+If the destination operand is in a non-writable segment.
+If a memory operand effective address is outside the CS, DS, ES, FS, or GS segment limit.
+If the DS, ES, FS, or GS register contains a NULL segment selector. #GP(selector) If segment selector index is outside descriptor table limits.
 If the SS register is being loaded and the segment selector's RPL and the segment descriptor's DPL are not equal to the CPL.

-If the SS register is being loaded and the segment pointed to is a nonwritable data segment.
+If the SS register is being loaded and the segment pointed to is a non-writable data segment.
 If the DS, ES, FS, or GS register is being loaded and the segment pointed to is not a data or readable code segment.
 If the DS, ES, FS, or GS register is being loaded and the segment pointed to is a data or nonconforming code segment, but both the RPL and the CPL are greater than the DPL.